 All subway stations have accessible maps so don’t worry about getting lost.
 If I can navigate the New York City subway, anyone can.

-9. You’re a Star as a Solo Traveler in New York
+You’re a Celebrity as in New York.
+Kind Of.

 In New York City, you will feel like you’re starring in a popular TV show.